GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 ---

 # What is an Azure VM Scale Set?
-* Azure VM Scale Sets let you create and manage a group of identical, load-balanced VMs.
+* Azure VM Scale Sets let you *create and manage* a group of identical, *load-balanced VMs*.
-* They enable you to autoscale the number of VMs based on demand.
+* They enable you to *autoscale the number of VMs based on demand*.
-* A load balancer distributes network traffic among the instances to ensure availability and performance.
+* A load balancer *distributes network traffic* among the instances to *ensure availability and performance*.

 # Auto-Scaling